-From teen dealers selling fake Xanax bars on social media to addicted college kids using the benzos to help with panic attacks or comedowns, VICE UK is investigating the rise of Britain's counterfeit Xanax use.
+From teen dealers selling counterfeit Xanax bars on social media to addicted college kids using the benzos to help with panic attacks or comedowns, VICE UK is investigating the rise of Britain's counterfeit Xanax use.
 Read more features in this series here and watch our new film about mental health and fake Xanax, 'Xanxiety in the UK', here.

 The effects kick in after around 20 minutes.
 You'll start to feel relaxed, maybe a bit sleepy.
 Depending on how much you've taken, you might notice changes in your perception.
 A bit of visual fuzziness, maybe.
 The effects peak around an hour later.
 With higher doses, you might have problems with coordination.
 If you’ve taken a lot, you may well blackout.
 While you'll still be able to function, your memory will be completely blank.